 (Narrated by At-Tabrani and Al-Baihaqi)

-We are highly encouraged to seek the bounties of this specific occasion by fully utilising every night that we have, in the hopes that Allah SWT grant us immense blessings that spurs change into better persons.
-In our process of becoming better Muslims, we hope these blessings will inevitably spill over to those around us through positive changes in our character and interactions with other creations of Allah SWT.
+We are highly encouraged to seek the bounties of this specific occasion by fully utilising every night we have, hoping that Allah s.w.t. grant us immense blessings that spur us to change into better human beings.
+In our process of becoming better Muslims, we hope these blessings will inevitably spill over to those around us through positive changes in our character and interactions with other creations of Allah s.w.t.